cortex-lab/alyx/README.md

 ## Installation
+Alyx has only been tested on Ubuntu (16.04 / 18.04 / 20.04), the latest is recommended.
+There are no guarantees that this setup will work on other systems.
+Assumptions made are that you have sudo permissions under an account named `ubuntu`.

+## Install apache, wsgi module, and set acl permissions
+    sudo apt-get update
+    sudo apt-get install apache2 libapache2-mod-wsgi-py3 acl
+    sudo a2enmod wsgi
+    sudo setfacl -d -m u:www-data:rw /var/log/
+    sudo setfacl -d -m u:ubuntu:rw /var/log/

 ### Setup Python/Django and the database
-Alyx has only been tested on Ubuntu (16.04 / 18.04 / 20.04).
-Latest recommended.
-It could work on other systems but with no guarantees.

 Go to the directory of your choice (for example: `/var/www/alyx-main`)
 ```
-sudo apt-get update
 sudo apt-get install python3-pip python3-dev libpq-dev postgresql postgresql-contrib virtualenv
-sudo touch /var/log/alyx.log; sudo chmod 776 /var/log/alyx.log;
-sudo touch /var/log/alyx_json.log; sudo chmod 776 /var/log/alyx_json.log;
 sudo mkdir uploaded
 sudo chmod 775 -fR uploaded
 sudo chown www-data:www-data -fR uploaded